HR

 Mantra diksha is a sacred initiation into mantra meditation.

 The process of mantra diksha is always performed individually and live, with the ritual of Puja that belongs to a particular mantra.
-An integral part of the process includes touching the third eye and then whispering the mantra three times quietly into the ear.
+An integral part of the process includes touching the third eye-Ajna chakra and then whispering the mantra three times quietly into the ear.
 In this way, an energy transmission is made to the human nervous system and the mantra is activated.

 The Guru mantra can be used in two ways.
 One way is sitting meditation with japa mala, while the other refers to mentally reciting the mantra in any daily activity, which is called ajapa japa.
 In this way, peace of mind is maintained, one becomes more resistant to all the stresses that life brings and one lives immersed in the present moment.

-These two mantras are the fundamental practice of Shiva Shakti Tantra.
-They will, through regular mantra japa meditation, cleanse the essential fears that exist in every person.
-They will remove a large part of personal negative karmas, as well as the karmas of the entire family tree.
+Om Namah Shivaya and Mahamrityunjaya mantras are the fundamental practices of Shiva Shakti Tantra.
+They will, through regular mantra japa meditation, cleanse the essential fears which exists in every person.
+They will remove a large part of personal negative karma, as well as the karma of the entire family tree.
 All these changes will be clearly visible in the manifested world, our external life.
-In addition, they will bring adhara (strength of mind and body) which is necessary for all further intensive practices.
-They will also awaken intuition, abundance of energy in the body and Kundalini Shakti.
-They will awaken a lot of devotion and heart (bhakti).
+They will awaken intuition, an abundance of energy in the body and Kundalini Shakti.
+Much warmth and devotion (bhakti) will be aroused in practitioner.
 They will cleanse and calm mental activity, increase focus and concentration, heal and stabilize the emotional body.
-The mantras will give many insights into the nature of the world in which we live, will connect a person with the deepest aspirations of his soul and give him the strength to follow them.
+Mantras will give many insights into the nature of the world in which we live, will connect a person with the deepest aspirations of his soul and give him the strength to follow them.

 Join our newsletter